-NBA has lost its voice as prime defender of Bar, Bench — Akpata
+NBA has lost its voice as prime defender of bar, bench — Akpata

 - 0

-Olumide Akpata is a Senior Partner and Head of the Corporate and Commercial Practice Group at Templars Law Firm.
-In this interview with Innocent Anaba, he speaks on his aspiration to become the next President of Nigerian Bar Association, NBA, and his vision for the association.
-Excerpt:
+Olumide Akpata is a Senior Partner and Head of Corporate and Commercial Practice Group at Templars law firm.
+In this interview, he speaks on his aspiration to become the next president of Nigerian Bar Association, NBA, and his vision for the association.
+Excerpts.

 Why should lawyers choose you, and not your fellow contestants, as President of the NBA?

-The often-asked question by many lawyers is, what does the NBA do for me?
-Beyond this, there is also a wide spectrum of lawyers who are often alienated from the affairs of the Association and are not treated as equal with others.
+The often-asked question is, what does the NBA do for me by the way?
+An Association whose members do not join, or do not remain part of, out of a voluntary sense of commitment and involvement but due to compulsion is on the verge of extinction.
+Beyond this, there is also a wide spectrum of lawyers who are not in private practice and who are often alienated and not treated as equal members of the Association.
 This should not be.

-An Association whose members do not join, or do not remain part of, out of a voluntary sense of commitment and involvement but due to compulsion is on the verge of extinction.
+This is where I come in.
 I am confident that I possess the tools to lay a solid foundation for a Bar that works for the overall interests of all segments of the Bar.
-Therefore, the promises that I will make to the members when the time comesare focused on how to achieve the aims and objectives of our Association such that the Association can add value to all its members and the society.

-That said, what I think that I bring to the table are recent and relevant record of result-oriented leadership in almost all positions that I have been privileged to hold within and outside the Bar; a clear understanding of the issues affecting the Bar and practical solutions for dealing with them; a deep appreciation of the role that the Bar plays or ought to play as the watchdog of the society and a commitment to deliver as such; and availability to steer the ship.

-On the last point, I really want to be a hands-on President and so, as I had mentioned elsewhere that my partners at my law firm have agreed to allow me to take a two-year sabbatical to focus on the office should I become President.
-The idea being to afford me enough time to deal with the many challenges facing the Bar and to create a stronger institution out of it without been distracted or bugged down by the extreme demands of work.
+My aim is to ensure that the actions of the NBA at the national level positively affect all the members of the NBA no matter the Branch that they belong.
+The NBA must ensure that members have a sense of belonging and are carried along in all that we do.

 Young lawyers often complain that the NBA does nothing other to collect their annual dues and organise the Bar conference.
 What are your plans for them?

-Anyone who has followed my activities especially at the Bar will attest to the fact that the NBA Young Lawyer has been of primary focus and interest for me.
-In fact, I always have to defend myself to tell our more esteemed seniors that I am for everyone, and indeed, I am.
+Anyone who has followed my activities especially at the Bar will attest to the fact that the NBA Young Lawyer has been a primary focus of interest for me.
+In fact I always have had to defend myself to tell our more esteemed seniors that I am also for them.

 In this regard I must say here as I have said a number of times at different fora, my idea of welfare for the young lawyer does not lie in providing hand-outs to them.
 Rather it is about equipping them with modern skills and tools to provide for themselves.

-That is why one of my chief contribution will be to make dispensations to young lawyers to enable them to satisfy the requirements of the Continuing Professional Development (CPD) Programme every year and tom participate in enriching and relevant capacity development programmes to be organised in various parts of the country and not just in our major cities.
-This would not be new to me because the NBA-SBL under my leadership organised several of such programmes across the entire through our various subject-matter focused committees.

-For instance, in partnership with the International Bar Association, we organised a free training for 100 young lawyers on the fundamentals of International Legal Business Practice and there were several others.
-If I emerge NBA President, I will ensure active partnerships and collaborations with international organisations and agencies to provide our young lawyers with capacity building opportunities that will adequately prepare them for the future that we all are speaking about.
+In this era of globalisation, no organisation can afford to insulate itself and refrain from actively engaging with others.
+For instance, the NBA-SBL under my leadership organised, in partnership with the IBA, a free training for 100 young lawyers on the fundamentals of International Legal Business Practice.

+If I emerge NBA President, I will ensure active partnerships and collaborations with international organisations and agencies especially the IBA to provide our young lawyers with capacity building opportunities.
-Further, I will pledge to ensure adequate representation of young lawyers in all appointments made in the two years of my Presidency as a means of mentoring, empowering and preparing them for future leadership in the profession.

-The NBA under my administration will also put in place a highly competitive scholarship scheme based on very transparent criteria for a number of young lawyers to be drawn from NBA Branches in each of the geo-political zones to attend conferences/training abroad every year for the two years of my administration.
-We shall also encourage senior lawyers and law firms to institute similar schemes across the country.

 What are your thoughts on the practice of zoning adopted by the NBA for its elections?

-As with everything, the policy has its merits especially from the point of view of ensuring fair representation, but there are also concerns amongst some who believe that the office holders should be chosen solely based on their competence and character and not any other factor.
+It is also in compliance with the policy that all three provisionally cleared candidates in this year’s race are from the Western Geographic Zone as defined by the NBA Constitution.
+How can I possibly fault that?

 These days, money seems to play a big role in NBA elections.
-There is anecdotal evidence that some presidential candidates spend hundreds of millions, if not billions on the electorate, including on young lawyers, in a bid to win their votes.
 What are your thoughts on this seemingly ‘money for votes’ practice?

-I have not secured the backing of any regional body association of lawyers for the 2020 NBA elections and I haven’t presented myself for adoption by any of the bodies.
-Indeed, only one of the bodies came out to say that they have adopted one of the candidates, but that has not stopped another candidate from that same Zone from contesting.
+I have not secured the backing of any regional body association of lawyers for the 2020 NBA elections if you are referring to the three constitutionally recognised geographic zones.
+Indeed, only one of the Zones came out to say that they have adopted one of the candidates.
+Of course, that has not stopped another candidate from that same Zone from contesting.
+On that issue I shall say no more other than to say that this is an era of one man one man.

-In recent times, the NBA has failed to take a critical position on obvious injustice by the Federal Government and some state governors.
-Do you think the body has lost its activism role and what will you do in this regard if you emerge president of the body?
+In recent times, the NBA has failed to take critical position on obvious injustice by the Federal Government and some state governors.
+Do you think the body has lost its activism role?

-I completely agree with you that the NBA has in recent times lost its voice as the prime defender of the integrity and independence of the Bar and the judiciary and of the Nigerian society at large.
+I completely agree with you that the NBA has in recent times lost its voice as the prime defender of the integrity and independence of the Bar and the judiciary in Nigeria.
 For too long the NBA has yielded its position as the conscience of the Nigerian society and the bulwark against tyranny and injustice in Nigeria.

 The truth is that for as long as the Bar fails to carry out this sacred duty, we would continue to dash the hopes of the millions of our compatriots who look up to us to fight against all forms of injustice, condemn unpopular government policies and check abuse of power.
 It is for this reason that the NBA must strive diligently and consistently to restore the dignity of the Bar.

-Once again, should I have the honour of leading the Bar as its President, the voice or opinion of the Bar must and shall be heard or made or rendered loud and clear on every topical issue, policy, action, etc. of various governments/their agencies and/or on issues of national and global discourse.
+Once again, I am not campaigning but I must say that if I emerge as President of the Association, the voice or opinion of the Bar must and shall be heard or made or rendered loud and clear on every topical issue, policy, action, etc. of various governments/their agencies and/or on issues of national and global discourse.

 What difference would your presidency bring to the NBA if you succeed in your aspiration?